NoeltHS/Test/guides/training-guide.md

 **Between :35 and :40**, it is expected that both the Host and Co-Host arrive at the Training Center to prepare for the training session.
 It is the responsibility of both the Host and Co-Host to ensure they are online and punctual for the session.
 Failing to attend a claimed session without giving a notice will result in a punishment (if done repetitively).

 **At :45**, which is 15 minutes before the training session begins, the Host should claim the session, while the Co-Host does the first group shout to notify LRs.
 Simultaneously, the announcer is responsible for making an announcement about the training session in all large servers at the store.

+### Host, Co-Host, and/or Rankers: Guide Checking
+{: .text-yellow-200 }
+{: .no_toc }

-Furthermore, it is important for the Host, Co-Host, and/or rankers to request trainers to state two lines from the Cafe Test, ensuring that they have access to the correct version of the guide.
+After claiming the session and before :00, it is important for the Host, Co-Host, and/or rankers to request trainers to state the seven green lines that are found below, ensuring they have access to the correct version of the guide.
+The Host, Co-Host, and/or rankers should use the messages below.

+**Host, Co-Host, and/or Rankers:** *Hello!
+Please state the seven green lines from training guide.*

+**Host, Co-Host, and/or Rankers:** *Thank you!
+Please note that the green lines are also used when you are training LRs.*

-### Host: After Claiming
+### Host: Minutes before Commencement
 {: .text-yellow-200 }
 {: .no_toc }